User Voices

 When this option is selected, FilterZen Filter Web Parts will act not only as 'filter providers' and 'data row providers' but also as 'data cell providers'.
 This is usually not necessary because row providers can always also be used as cell providers and provide a better user experience for the Web Part Page designer.
 If unsure, don't select this option.

-By default, no inclusion of jQuery library v1.4.2 (NOT recommended)
+By default, no inclusion of jQuery library v1.8.3 (NOT recommended)

-Some FilterZen end user-facing artifacts require (and load into the respective host pages) the jQuery library, version 1.4.2.
-Embedding jQuery more than once in a single page can cause JavaScript warnings in Internet Explorer with some few jQuery plugins (and only if any are used in your farm at all).
-On the Configuration page in the FilterZen Studio, tick this check box only if your master pages, web pages or third-party extensions also already include jQuery globally (not just on some individual pages) and independently of FilterZen to prevent FilterZen from loading jQuery too.
-If you do so, you need to make sure jQuery 1.4.2 or higher is loaded on each page hosting also hosting FilterZen user interface artifacts, or FilterZen will appear broken.
-This is a global default setting that can be optionally overridden locally where applicable.
+Some FilterZen end user-facing artifacts may require, and load into the respective host pages, the jQuery library.
+Embedding jQuery more than once in a single page can sometimes cause issues.
+On the Configuration page in the FilterZen Studio, tick this check box only if your master pages, web pages or third-party extensions also already include jQuery globally (not just on some individual pages) and do so independently of FilterZen, to prevent FilterZen from loading jQuery redundantly.
+If you do so, you need to make sure jQuery (any version higher than 1.4 BUT lower than 1.9) is loaded on each page also hosting FilterZen user interface artifacts, or FilterZen will appear broken.
+This is a global default setting that may be optionally overridden locally where applicable.